 The capital account includes investment expenditures and shows how these are financed by use of loans and other means of investment.

--Purchase of goods and services included in municipal service production
+-Purchase of goods and services included in county service production

--Purchase of goods and services replacing municipal service production
+-Purchase of goods and services replacing county service production

 -Financial expenditure/financial transactions